natethegreate/Screentone-Remover/README.md

 ## Deployment

-You should use this in tandem with my other project, hentAI, and [DeepCreamPy](https://github.com/deeppomf/DeepCreamPy), by deeppomf.
+You should use this in tandem with my other project, hent-AI, and [DeepCreamPy](https://github.com/deeppomf/DeepCreamPy), by deeppomf.

 ## Contributing